paichul/Behavioral-Cloning/README.md

 Please send an email to paichul@cs.stanford.edu for the simulator binary.

 # Training and Testing Instructions

-model.py uses Tensorflow and Keras to preprocess the images/control data (including data augmentation) and then generates a model called "model.h5".
+- model.py: model training pipeline from data preprocessing, data augmentation, model specification to optimization.
+The training outputs a model called "model.h5" that can be used by the simulator to run the vehicle autonomously.
+- drive.py: model testing pipeline including a PI Controller to generate the speed command and it lods the model.h5 to generate the steering angle prediction.
+It also sends the speed and steering angle command to the simulator to maneuver the vehicle autonomously in the simulator.
+- visualize.py: visualization pipeline for interpretability.
+- tools.py: data preprocessing utility tools

 To train the model, run:

 "python model.py"

-drive.py uses the model to generate steering angle prediction and uses a PD Controller to generate the speed command.
-Those commands are then sent to the simulator to drive the vehicle autonomously in the simulator.

-To run the trained model, type:
+To run the trained model, run:

-"drive.py model.h5"
+"python drive.py model.h5"

 Remember to start the simulator before running the model.

+To visualize different layer of the model, run:

+"python visualize.py [layer_name]"